Alliance: When tolerance of ambiguity becomes a lack of ambition

 They are happy to maintain good relations with the south, but really not too interested in anything other beyond good manners and good neighbourliness.
 The odd academic seminar or church reconciliation service will suffice, thank you very much.
 Anyone seeking to move beyond that (like myself) is wasting their time.

-They possibly have even less time for Orange Order marches, fundamentalist protestant proselytising and for loyalist paramilitarism but are relatively insulated from the worst of that.
+They possibly have even less time for Orange Order marches, fundamentalist protestant proselytising, and for loyalist paramilitarism but are relatively insulated from the worst of that.
 It is an embarrassment, but not a deal breaker so long as law and order in their neighbourhoods is maintained.

 Those who believe that politics is also about leadership, having a vision for the future, and preparing for worst case scenarios are dreamers and idealists compared to the pragmatic concerns of good schools, roads, jobs, and pensions.
 Why risk any of that for an uncertain future?

-David Ocado goes on to argue that nationalists might have more success persuading unionist working class people of the merits of their cause, as they might have, objectively, more to gain from a change of dispensation, but it seems to me that the less people are gaining from their British affiliation, the more fiercely they are attached to it.
-Political allegiances, like religious fanaticism, are often more a product of birth and upbringing than rational choices based on objective criteria.
+David Ocado goes on to argue that nationalists might have more success persuading unionist working class people of the merits of their cause, as they might have, objectively, more to gain from a change of dispensation.
+But it seems to me that the less people gain from their British affiliation, the more fiercely they are attached to it.
+Political allegiances, like religious belief, are often more a product of birth and upbringing than rational choices based on objective criteria.

 But I have one question for APNI supporters (of whom David is not necessarily one).
 What happens if the Barnett subvention is dramatically reduced, and the good times no longer roll?
 What happens when the infrastructural and public services deficits in Northern Ireland begin to affect even the comfortable middle classes?

 Wouldn’t it be a wise move to have a plan for all eventualities, and crucially, to have an input into what the future shape of Irish sovereignty might be?
-Shouldn’t they at least find out what the best offers of the Irish and British governments might be?
+Shouldn’t they at least try to find out what the best offers of the Irish and British governments might be?

 Because if a border poll is “lost” by unionism, virtually all their bargaining power will have gone.
-The default position is that Down will become part of a United Ireland in the same way as Donegal or Louth are now.
+The default position is that Down will become part of a United Ireland in the same way as Donegal or Louth are now will apply.
 If you want something different, the time to argue your case is now.
 Why not put it up to both the British and Irish governments to define what their best offers for the future will be, and perhaps play off one against the other while you still can?

 But I have to admit my sense of timing was never great.
 Aren’t I the brave man to be making that suggestion to deafening silence now?
 If you want to get ahead in business or politics, tolerance of ambiguity is a marker of having senior managerial or political potential, and aren’t APNI supporters doing just fine at the moment?